02 ARTISTS

 BIOGRAPHY WORKS A+E EVENTS 01 |

 Shepard Fairey (b.
-1970) is an American contemporary street artist, graphic designer, activist, and founder of OBEY Clothing.
-He gained widespread recognition in the late 1980s with his “Andre the Giant Has a Posse” sticker campaign, which later evolved into the “OBEY Giant” street art movement.
-This project, which featured a stylised image of the wrestler André the Giant, became iconic and helped establish Fairey as a major figure in the street art world.
+1970) is an American street artist, graphic designer, and activist, known for founding OBEY Clothing.
+He gained recognition in the late 1980s with his “Andre the Giant Has a Posse” sticker campaign, which evolved into the “OBEY Giant” street art movement.
+Fairey’s work explores themes like propaganda, consumerism, and social justice, blending pop art, punk rock, and political protest.
+His “HOPE” poster for Barack Obama became iconic in 2008.
+Fairey’s art supports causes like environmentalism and human rights, and his works are displayed in galleries and museums worldwide, bridging street and fine art.

 BACK TO INDEX ↑